-The Line Forman provides field supervision over crews involved in installation, maintenance and repair of overhead transmission lines and substation facilities both energized and de-energized.
-Supervises all phases of a crew’s work to ensure that safety, quality and construction standards are met.
+The Line Foreman will provide field supervision over crews involved in installation, maintenance, and repair of overhead transmission lines and substation facilities both energized and de-energized.
+Supervises all phases of a crew’s work to ensure that safety, quality, and construction standards are met.
 Supervises crew members to ensure that the assigned equipment meets safety and compliance standards.
-Promotes and maintains harmony among assigned crew personnel, customers and the general public.
+Promotes and maintains harmony among assigned crew personnel, customers, and the public.
+Maintains a daily crew log

 Qualified candidates will have: